Miicroo/process-controller/README.md

 Additional RequestParsers are used to control processes, sending the desired parameters to a POJO.
 Any POJO can control a process using the ProcessController interface.
 The interface is currently only supporting synchronous calls to process.
 Thus, when a process is started the Java backend will wait for the process' exit code.
 ProcessController also returns the output of the program.

 **A few things to consider:** This project should be run on a (non-production) machine to control the state of the machine.
-The server is not multithreaded, thus will only one process be served at the time.
 The server has no built-in security (HTTP instead of HTTPS, no file access checks, etc...).
 For more things see [possible TODOs](#possibletodos).

 ## How to set up the project
 Clone the project to your desired directory.
 Create your desired RequestParser(s) to parse incoming HTTP requests, see package `demo.model.web.requestparser` for different types of parsers.
 Edit `model.web.RequestParserFactory` by connecting your newly created parsers to a regex matching their supported request URIs.
 In your RequestParsers, return the data that the REST should provide.
 This can be done by implementing a controller, there are multiple examples in `demo.model.controller`.
 Edit the web GUI to call your REST API end points.
 If needed, edit the [properties](#properties) in `system.properties`.